Life is Precious in Every Circumstance

 Prolife organizations don’t profit from rape survivors—they are happy to lovingly sacrifice their time and money to provide them life-affirming care.
 It is abortion advocates who should be ashamed, as they profit from survivors of rape and incest, and use their stories to justify taking the lives of millions of other innocent unborn children.

 In “hard cases” like pregnancies that result from rape or incest, we must give each person what they deserve.
 For the rapist, time behind bars.
 For the victim, support, love, care, and compassion.
 For the unborn child, the precious gift of life.

 Abortion is not the answer to a pregnancy which is the result of sexual assault.
-We abhor the violence of rape and the violation of incest but recognize that caring for the victims cannot justify the killing of the innocent child.
-Abortion merely allows society to forget about the acts of rape and incest and pretend that justice has been done, while often the perpetrator is protected from the crime.
-Often the woman is left alone to deal with the emotions of assault and abortion.
+When a woman is raped and becomes pregnant, the woman and unborn child are the victims.
+Using abortion to end a crisis pregnancy does nothing to alleviate the rape.
+It merely allows society to forget about the rape and pretend that justice has been done, leaving the woman to deal with the emotions of the assault and abortion often alone.

 It is absolutely indisputable that the life within the womb is a unique human being.
 To say that this irreplaceable life can be deliberately destroyed for any reason denies the intrinsic humanity of the unborn.